Curie: Policy-based Secure Data Exchange: Curie Policy Description Language

 Clause tags are reference names for policy entries. \textit{Share} and \textit{acquire} are two reserved tags.
 Those clauses are comprised of three parts.
-The first part, \textit{members}, defines a list of members that specifies with whom to share and acquire.
-This can be a single member or a comma separated list of members.
-An empty entry means sharing and acquisition is allowed for all members.
-The second part, \textit{conditionals}, are a list of conditions controlling when this clause will be executed.
+The first part, \textit{members}, defines a list of members with whom to share and acquire.
+This can be a single member or a comma-separated list of members.
+An empty member entry matches all members.
+The second part, \textit{conditionals}, is a list of conditions controlling when this clause will be executed.
 A condition is a Boolean function which expresses whether the share or acquire is allowed or not.
 For instance, a member may define a condition where the data size is greater than a specific value.
-Only if all conditions listed in conditionals are true, then this clause is allowed.
+Only if all conditions listed in conditionals are true, then this clause is executed.
 Last part, \textit{selections}, states what to share or acquire.
 It can be a list of filters on a member's data.
 For instance, a member may define a filter on a column of a dataset to limit acquisition to a subset of the dataset.
 More complex selections can be assigned using member defined sub-clauses.
-A sub-clause has following structure:
+A sub-clause has the following structure: where \textit{tag} is the name of sub-clause; conditionals is, as explained above, a list of conditions stating whether this clause will be executed; selections is a list of filters or a reference to a new sub-clause.
+Complex data selection can be addressed with nested sub-clauses.